Two families of winegrowers offer you Bed and Breakfast and Furnished Accommodation in the heart of their vineyard.

-The anecdote obviously applies to the singularity observed.
-It also recalls a general notion of the medieval period that continues in modern times.
-All around the city, encircled in its ramparts, are arranged in a concentric way, and sometimes in amphitheater if the relief lends itself to it, the fields and the vines accessible on foot, the time of a round-trip during the day.
-The Junds from Austria, who arrived in Alsace at the beginning of the 16th century, are no exception to this rule.
+The anecdote obviously applies to the observed singularity.
+It is also reminiscent of a general notion of the medieval period which persists in the modern period.
+All around the city, enclosed in its ramparts, are arranged in a concentric way, and sometimes in an amphitheater if the relief lends itself to it, the fields and the vines within walking distance, the time of a return trip during the day.
+The Jund from Austria, who arrived in Alsace at the beginning of the 16th century, are no exception to this rule.

 (1888 – 1973)

-After a quarter of a century spent in Morocco, mainly in market gardening, Martin Jund, the 5th of the name, (1888-1973) and his wife, nee Kopp, took over the exploitation of the Alsatian family vineyard in 1948, and bought many parcels on the Colmar Hardt they manage to group in four large lots of a total area of 7 hectares.
+After a quarter of a century spent in Morocco, mainly in market gardening, Martin Jund, the 5th of the name, (1888-1973) and his wife, née Kopp, took over the exploitation of the Alsatian family vineyard in 1948, and bought many plots. on the Hardt de Colmar which they succeeded in grouping into four large lots with a total area of 7 hectares.

 (1924 – 2008)